-(Last Updated on : 06/04/2009)
+(Last Updated on : 23/09/2015)

 Aravidu Dynasty was the fourth and last Hindu dynasty which ruled Vijayanagar Empire

-in South India.
-Its founder was Tirumala, whose brother Rama Raya had been the masterful regent of the last ruler of the previous dynasty.
+The founder of Aravidu Dynasty was Tirumala, whose brother Rama Raya had been the masterful regent of the last ruler of the previous dynasty.
 Rama Raya's death at the Battle of Rakasa-Tangadi (also known as the Battle of Talikota

 Rama Raya, (1542-1565 CE) commonly known as "Aliya" Rama Raya, was the progenitor of the "Aravidu" dynasty of Vijayanagar Empire.

-Tirumala Deva Raya
+Tirumala Deva Raya (1565-1572 CE)

 Tirumala Deva Raya (1565-1572 CE) was perhaps the original Coronated King of the Vijayanagara Empire from the Aravidu Dynasty.

-Sriranga Deva Raya I
+Sriranga Deva Raya I (1572-1586 CE)

 Sriranga I also known as Sriranga Deva Raya, (1572-1586 CE) was the king of Vijayanagara empire, from 1572-1586.
 He conceded the restitution of the Vijayanagara empire, but his reign was stained with repeated attacks and loss of territories from his Muslim neighbours.